New Chrome browser is available here:

 Chrome OS updates

 SMB file shares (Windows file shares) are now supported natively on Chrome OS.
 Remote paths can be mounted as a root in the Files app.
 Supported authentication methods include Kerberos, Microsoft® Active Directory®, and NTLM version 2.
-To initiate an SMB file share:
+To initiate an SMB file share:- Open a Chrome Browser window and at the top right, click Settings.

 Users can now remap the Search, Command, and Windows keys on external keyboards in the keyboard settings.
 If an Apple® keyboard is attached to a Chromebook, the external keyboard setting defaults to the Control key.
 Other external keyboards default to the Search or Launcher key.